 Interest rates are guaranteed over a predefined period of time.

 Eligible for your RRSP, RRIF, RESP and TFSA.

 A range of term and interest rate options enable to customize to your goals.

-GICs with terms to maturity under five years are insured up to $100,000 by the CDIC (Canadian Deposit Insurance Corporation).
+GICs with terms to maturity are eligible to be insured by CDIC (Canadian Deposit Insurance Corporation).

 Disadvantages of Investing in GIC’s

 Most GICs do not offer a great deal of liquidity in the event of an emergency.

 Although superior to chequing and savings accounts, GICs still offer a relatively low rate of return.